|

 you sell it, and who you are, in other words, your products or services, your

-Product portfolio analysis addresses products or services, starts with
+portfolio analysis addresses products or services, starts with determining

-determining the profit margin of every product or service offered, and then
+the profit margin of every product or service offered, and then employs a battery

-employs a battery of strategic tests to assess the strategic fit, future and
+of strategic tests to assess the strategic fit, future and strength of

-strength of differentiation of each product or service.
-We use the term
+differentiation of each product or service.
+We use the term products generically

-products generically to mean physical products, services, zero-priced products
+to mean physical products, services, zero-priced products and other sources

 |